All Episodes

 I just don't.

-We we don't need them anymore.
+We don't need them anymore.

 That's a good thing.

-USA Today called this, quote, a threat to national security, one that she repeatedly ignored despite multiple warnings, and they added that you are now, quote, going to have to convince voters that she can put the national security of the United States above her own short term self-interest.
+And they added that you are now, quote, going to have to convince voters that she can put the national security of the United States above her own short-term self-interest.

 Do you see this as a challenge that you have to face to convince voters you'll put national security ahead of your own interests?

-Well, I I uh I I think that uh is uh uh obvious.
+Well, I think that is obvious.

 I always have.

-And the report, just to go back to the actual report, makes it clear that personal email use was the practice under other secretaries of state, and that the rules that they are now referencing were not clarified until after I had left.
+And the report, just to go back to the actual report, makes it clear that personal email use was the practice under other secretaries of state and that the rules that they are now referencing were not clarified until after I had left.

-But look, I've said many times it was still a mistake, and if I could go back, I would do it differently.
+But look, I've said many times it was still a mistake.

-Uh and I understand people may have concerns about this, but I hope voters look at the full picture of everything I've done in my career and the full threat posed by a Donald Trump presidency.
+And I understand people may have concerns about this, but I hope voters look at the full picture of everything I've done in my career and the full threat posed by a Donald Trump presidency.

 And if they do, I have faith in the American people that they will make the right choice here.